Marie Izquierdo is the former chief strategy officer for Miami-Dade County Public Schools (M-DCPS), the nation’s fourth-largest school system.

 Later, as deputy chief of staff to M-DCPS Superintendent Alberto Carvalho, she was instrumental in the passage of a $1.2 billion general obligation bond for renovating school facilities and purchasing new technology.
 Her efforts also helped M-DCPS earn the prestigious Broad Prize in Urban Education.

-In her current role, Izquierdo spearheaded efforts that have yielded an historic 84 percent graduation rate and the distinction of 98 percent of schools being rated A, B, or C by the Florida Department of Education.
-She oversees the Education Transformation Office, which supports the lowest-performing schools and has helped to ensure there are no F-rated schools in the district.
-A fervent proponent of school choice, Izquierdo also leads the Innovation and Choice Office that has earned the district a staggering 302 National Magnet Merit Awards, the 2017 Donna Grady-Creer District Award for Magnet Sustainability, and the College Board Award for Equity and Access.
+Izquierdo spearheaded efforts that yielded a historic 84 percent graduation rate and the distinction of 98 percent of schools being rated A, B, or C by the Florida Department of Education.
+She oversaw the Education Transformation Office, which supports the lowest-performing schools and has helped to ensure there are no F-rated schools in the district.
+A fervent proponent of school choice, Izquierdo also led the Innovation and Choice Office that earned the district a staggering 302 National Magnet Merit Awards, the 2017 Donna Grady-Creer District Award for Magnet Sustainability, and the College Board Award for Equity and Access.
 She led the district’s Digital Convergence Initiative that has revolutionized teaching and learning in Miami-Dade and distributed more than 172,000 mobile devices to students.

 Izquierdo significantly expanded early childhood learning opportunities, career and technical education, and advanced academic programming such as Advanced Placement and dual enrollment courses.
 In 2016 she was named one of the Center for Digital Education’s Top 30 Technologists, Transformers, and Trailblazers.
 Izquierdo is an alumnus of the fourth cohort of the Future Chiefs leadership development program and the Broad Academy, and was honored with the Women in Leadership Award from the American Association of School Administrators.
 She earned her bachelor’s and master’s degrees from Florida International University.